eozubarev/cv/README.md

-# cv
+# CV - Page
-Personal CV Page - adaptive in %
+Personal CV Page for a harbour space university.